 Map and picture of Effigy Mounds National Monument (at left) courtesy of the National Park Service.

 Wisconsin has a large number of such mounds, although many have been destroyed or otherwise affected by later development and natural processes.
-In Late Woodland times, Indian peoples began to build animal-shaped or “effigy” mounds–birds, bears and panthers are common forms.
+In Late Woodland times, Native Americans began to build animal-shaped or “effigy” mounds–birds, bears and panthers are common forms.
 Because of the especially dense concentration of effigy mounds in the state, Wisconsin is considered to be the center of what is referred to as “effigy mound culture.”

 Other mounds, such as platform mounds, are also protected as burial mounds even though they served different primary functions.
-Examples are those related to Mississippian (not Woodland) people of Aztalan.
+Examples are those related to the Mississippian (not Woodland) culture of Aztalan.
 There are very few such sites in Wisconsin, but Aztalan is important as the northern expression of a Mississippian period "empire," directly related to the great site of Cahokia, Illinois (near St. Louis), a World Heritage Site.